What to Eat at Restaurants in Japan with Toddlers and Kids

 If you’re visiting Japan or even living here and wondering what your toddler can eat at restaurants in Japan, I’ve got you covered.

-Since we’re building a house, we’ve been having to eat out at least once a week while rushing from one appointment to another.
-At first I was apprehensive about letting my toddler eat at a restaurant but now I know where are the best places, what she likes, and what kind of restaurants to look for.
+When we were building a house, we started having to eat out at least once a week while rushing from one appointment to another.
+At first, I was apprehensive about letting my toddler eat so often at restaurants but now I know where are the best places, what she likes, and what kind of restaurants to look for.

 What Food Can Toddlers and Kids Eat at Restaurants in Japan?